Microbiology of oxygen minimum zones: Methanogenesis

 Methanogenesis is the process by which methanogen microbes form methane (CH_{4}).
 OMZs are known to contain the largest amount of methane in the open ocean.
 Methanogens can also oxidize methane as they have the genes to do so, however this requires oxygen which they obtain from photosynthetic organisms in the upper anoxic zone.
 Ciliates may also aid methanogens through symbiosis to help facilitate methanogenesis.
 As ciliates have hydrogenosomes, which release hydrogen molecules under low oxygen conditions, they have the ability to host endosymbiotic methanogens.

 Sulfate reduction

-Sulfate reduction, which occurs with the help of sulfate-reducing microorganisms, is used in the cryptic sulfur cycle.
-This cycle is continuous oxidation and reduction of sulfate and uses sulfate as the terminal electron acceptor rather than oxygen.
-The cycle was purposed to help contribute to the energy flow to anoxic water off the coast of Chile.
+Sulfate reduction, which is carried out by sulfate-reducing microorganisms, is a key process in the cryptic sulfur cycle.
+This cycle involves the successive oxidation of sulfide and reduction of sulfate, using sulfate as a terminal electron acceptor rather than oxygen.
+The cryptic sulfur cycle was proposed to contribute to energy flow in the anoxic waters off the coast of Chile.

 Aerobic microbial respiration

 Aerobic organisms require oxygen to survive and as oxygen becomes limited in OMZs bacteria begin to use other molecules to oxidize organic matter such as nitrate.
 Aerobic respiration in OMZs helps remineralize organic matter and is a major source of ammonium for most of the upper oxygen minimal zones.
 It was also found that bacteria from OMZs use a 1/6 of the oxygen for respiration compared bacteria in normal waters.